entrepeneur4lyf/pyStack/README.md

+## I'm weird... don't be mad...
+I like being weird.

 One of the issues that I have had quite a bit is the rapid evolution of the APIs for both OpenAI and Anthropic since there is no official PHP SDK.
 Well, I stumbled on a solution, my friends :) Also, I'm happy to sday that this project I am going to talkk about is being actively developed.
 Github: Swoole/Phpy